jhoormann/OzDES_makeLC/README.md

 the spectroscopic data calibrated using [OzDES_calibSpec](https://github.com/jhoormann/OzDES_calibSpec).

+If you want to see how your choice of line integration/continuum subtraction windows effects the light curve check out [visLC](https://github.com/jhoormann/visLC).
+This is a widget that I have written which will allow you to change these values and see how the resulting light curve (calculated using this code) is effected in real time.

 ## Functionality
 The following flags, if set to true, will perform various aspects of the analysis.